ozberkgunes/CrudNodeJs/README.md

 # CrudNodeJs
-Simple database operations in nodejs
+Simple database operations in nodejs.

-App is master folder name
+App is master folder name.

 I used Mysql as database.

 You must install packages using the npm command.